 Radical Bay Magnetic Island

-The beautiful Radical Bay is situated on the Northern side of the Island and only accessible if you have a four-wheel drive.
+The beautiful Radical Bay is on the Northern side of the island and is only accessible if you have a four-wheel drive.
 Alternatively, it’s only 3 kilometres to walk one way down the road and enjoy this beach.
 It’s listed as an official hike on Magnetic Island, and there are a few stops along the way.

 Suggested by Chris Fry from Aquarius Traveller

-Not only is Mission Beach one of the best-looking beaches in Australia but it’s situated in one of the most relaxed and happified towns.
-Conveniently also called Mission Beach.
+Not only is Mission Beach one of the best-looking beaches in Australia, but it’s in one of the most relaxed and happified towns.
+Conveniently, also called Mission Beach.